UberPyro/Algo-J-For-Stack-Languages/readme.md

 ## Stack Type Inference

 Union-find / unifiable references are very good at modelling polymorphic variables, as they can be unified together until they are unified with concrete types and eventually solved.
-However, stack languages have two kinds of polymorphic variables - variable types, and *stack types* (also called sequence types).
-Stack types reprsent stack polymorphism - the property of a function that it is invariant over some stack.
+However, stack languages have two kinds of polymorphic variables - type variables, and *type stacks* (also called sequence types).
+Type stacks reprsent stack polymorphism - the property of a function that it is invariant over some stack.
 Take for instance the following examples:

 ```
 (+) : 0 int int -- 0 int